 Security experts warn that hackers could one day make use of machine learning and AI to make their attacks more effective.
 Thankfully, says Cybereason's Ross Rustici, that doesn't appear to have happened yet, although network-penetration attacks are getting more automated than ever.

 Incident response challenge: How to deliver actionable information to security analysts to enable them to better triage?
 "The quicker you can detect and respond to an incident, the more you're likely to be able to contain and minimize the risk associate with it," says IBM's Mike Spradbery.

 Leading the latest edition of the ISMG Security Report: Our exclusive report on an Australian criminal investigation into a company that apparently swiped cryptocurrency using a software backdoor.
 Also, cutting through the hype on artificial intelligence and machine learning.

-Organizations in various industries are under increased pressure to identify subtle patterns that indicate fraud before their customers are affected by a variety of threats including account takeover, identity theft, and application fraud.
+Organizations in various industries are under increased pressure to identify subtle patterns that indicate fraud before customers are targeted by threats including account takeover, identity theft, and application fraud.

 Companies have turned to Machine Learning (ML) to stay ahead of the next generation of...

 99% of account takeover attacks begin with automation, and they pave the way for future ATO.
 Today's sophisticated scripts can bypass traditional measures that rely purely on device intelligence or static data.
 Learn how to block sophisticated attacks with behavioral biometrics before they create fraud losses.